 Parents: To establish a collaborative learning community by providing opportunities for parents to enhance community engagement.

-Leaders: To provide opportunities for teachers to show leadership in the implementation of the new History and Geography syllabus.
+Leaders: To provide opportunities for teachers to extend leadership skills with staff, parents and students.

 Lead.
 Mentor staff to enhance quality teaching using QTS allocation T3-4.